What is VET?

 Certificate l - 2 or 3 credits; no partial completion.

 Certificate ll - 4 credits towards Queensland certificate of education; partial completion recognised.

 Certificate lll or lV - 4 to 8 credits towards Queensland certificate of education; partial completion recognised.

 Diploma - up to 8 credits awarded; partial completion recognised.

 Where can I do a vocational education and training qualification?

-Trinity Bay State High School is a registered training organisation (PDF, 44KB).
-Trinity Bay State High School offers students many VETis funded qualifications through a few registered training organisations, including TAFE north (located across the road from the school).
+Trinity Bay State High School is a registered training organisation, with many RTO offerings (PDF, 178KB).
+Trinity Bay State High School offers students many VETiS funded qualifications through a registered training organisations, including TAFE north (located across the road from the school).

 School based apprenticeships and traineeships

 Trinity Bay State High School supports school based apprentices and trainees.
-For further information, please contact Mrs Kim Bannister, senior secondary assistant (email@example.com).
+For further information, please contact Mrs Hayley Murphy, senior secondary assistant (firstname.lastname@example.org).
 Vacancies are advertised in student notices, the school's Facebook page and in the senior secondary office.